 Almost all the Matheson children had schooners named after them: Georgie D. Paine, Jessie T. Matheson, John A. Matheson, and the three-masted Lizzie T. Matheson, which was built specially for Captain Matheson’s command.
 He also owned Addie F. Cole, Belle Bartlett, Lizzie Smith, and Willie L. Swift, and held fractional interests in other vessels.

 Left: A newspaper engraving at the time of Captain Matheson’s death in 1896.
 Right: Matheson sponsored the exhibition of a 65-foot-long whale in Brooklyn and New York City.
 The creature was dead, so its smell soon overtook its size as the most salient feature, as this contemporary newspaper cartoon attests.
-Both illustrations courtesy of Charlotte Fyfe.
+Both illustrations collection and courtesy of Charlotte Matheson Fyfe.

 Captain Matheson last went to sea in 1880.
 That year, he was persuaded to sponsor a voyage quite unlike any other he’d undertaken: the public exhibition in Brooklyn and New York of a 65-foot-long finback whale that had been taken off Provincetown.
 Capt.
 Robert Lavender was responsible for hunting the whale and killing it with two bomb lances.
 He evidently sold the carcass, for $600, to Captain Matheson and Samuel S. Swift (father of Willie Swift).
 They, in turn, engaged the tugboat Curtis to tow the whale to New York Harbor, after the creature’s entrails were removed and replaced with water-tight barrels to keep it buoyant.